ameerabdulaziz/nova-hr-react/README.md

 - [ ] Integrate a cancel button into the **editable** table component
 - [x] Create a global component for **MUI-table** that allows for customization of printed data.
 - [x] Create docs for **MUI-table**
+- [ ] find a way to add spacing to separate menu levels in sidebar

 ## Pages